lewis252310/GIMI_ini_Extension/README.md

 ## Features

-This is a simple extension so not have more features
+This is a simple extension so not have more features.

+And it is still in development.

  - [x] Highlighting
  - [ ] Keyword range check
  - [ ] Simple keyword explanation
+ - [x] Condition expression diagnostics

+ - Auto completion
+   - [x] In file variable
+   - [x] Other file variable
+   - [x] In file Section (specific case)
+   - [ ] Other file Section
+ - Buildin snippet
- - [x] Error checking
+   - [x] Default section example
- - [x] Code block floding
+ - Code block floding
+   - [x] Section
+   - [x] If-else block
+   - [ ] Comment
+   - [ ] Convention comment separator
+ - Hover message
+   - [x] Section description
+   - [ ] Variable description
- - [x] Definition jump
+ - Definition jump
+   - [x] In file variable
+   - [x] In file section
+   - [x] Other file variable
+   - [ ] Other file section

 Static highlight preview.